robotic-vision-lab/CropNeRF-A-Neural-Radiance-Field-Based-Framework/README.md

 crop visibility and mask consistency scores, which are incorporated alongside 3D information from a NeRF model.
 This results in an effective segmentation of crop instances in 3D and highly-accurate crop counts.
 Furthermore, our method eliminates the dependence on crop-specific parameter tuning.
-We validate our framework on three agricultural datasets consisting of cotton bolls, apples, and pears, and demonstrate consistent counting performance despite major variations in crop color, shape, and size.
+We validate our framework on agricultural datasets and demonstrate consistent counting performance despite major variations in crop color, shape, and size.
 A comparative analysis against the state of the art highlights superior performance on crop counting tasks.
 We also contribute a cotton plant dataset, 3DCotton, to advance further research on this topic.

 More information on the project can be found on the [CropNeRF website](https://robotic-vision-lab.github.io/cropnerf).